survivejs/react-book/manuscript/03_webpack_and_react.md

 ReactDOM.render(<App />, document.getElementById('app'));
 ```

+T> You can drop the old *component.js* file we defined in the previous chapter now.
+We won't be using it in our project.

 T> If you aren't using *npm-install-webpack-plugin*, remember to install *react* and *react-dom* to your project through `npm i react react-dom -S`.

 If you are running the development server, you should see something familiar at **localhost:8080**: